-- Walmart is leveraging its unmatched on-the-ground retail presence to augment a superior online shopping experience
+- Walmart is leveraging its unmatched on-the-ground retail presence to augment a superior online shopping experience.

-Cons of purchasing Walmart stock:
+Cons of Purchasing Walmart Stock

 - As with any retailer, Walmart would be impacted to some extent by an economic downturn.
-This could lead to a pullback in consumer spending, here in the U.S. and, potentially, around the globe.
+This could lead to a pullback in consumer spending here in the U.S. and, potentially, around the globe.

-- A movement in the U.S. toward significantly higher minimum wage could also impact margins and bottom-line growth.
+- A movement in the U.S. toward a significantly higher minimum wage could also impact margins and bottom-line growth.

-How to purchase WMT
+How to Purchase WMT

+- Size your investment.
 Determine the total amount of money you wish to allocate to Walmart's stock and then figure out the number of shares by dividing the total amount by the current share price.

+- Select a broker.
 Most brokers that allow for individual trading of stocks will be able to purchase Walmart's stock.
-You can review brokers based on costs, service, and tools they offer.
+You can review brokers based on costs, services, and tools they offer.

+- Purchase shares of Walmart.
 When you're ready to execute your order, go online to your brokerage of choice and purchase the shares through a purchase order.
 You can practice with a demo account to get a feel for how to do so before doing it the first time.